 Users can retrieve their messages and send regular email messages using a standard web browser.
-The advanced Java applet built into the interface allows users not only to listen to voice messages, but also to compose new voice messages (a microphone is required).
+The JavaScript applet built into the interface allows users not only to listen to voice messages, but also to upload a previously recorded voice messages.
 It is also possible to access the system using any email client that supports the IMAP or POP3 protocols.